bytebase/bytebase.com/content/docs/get-started/cloud.md

 ![network-topology](/content/docs/get-started/saas/topology.webp)

-Bytebase Cloud is hosted on Google Cloud in the United States.
+Bytebase Cloud is hosted on Google Cloud in the us-central region.
 To make your Bytebase Cloud instance connect to your databases in your internal network, you need to whitelist the following Bytebase Cloud IPs: